jlevy/og-equity-compensation/README.md

 - Early stage startups will focus on salary and equity and (if they are funded) benefits.
   An offer of bonuses or a signing bonus are more common in larger, prosperous companies.
-- Bonuses are usually standardized to the company and your level, so not likely to be something you can negotiate.
+- Bonuses are usually standardized to the company and your level, so are not likely to be something you can negotiate.
 - The signing bonus is highly negotiable.
   This doesn’t mean any company will give large signing bonuses, but it’s feasible because